guastallaigor/vue-horizontal-timeline/README.md

 ## Quick start
 ### Vue.js

-You can import in you `main.js` file.
+You can import in you `main.js` file

 ```js
 import Vue from 'vue'